13 — The First Impression

 The Invisible Text

 PRESS START was the last piece, and the hardest.
-It was completely invisible.
+It was invisible.
 The text tiles were there, the tilemap was correct, the palette was loaded — but nothing appeared on screen.

-The hunt took three separate root causes to resolve:
+Three separate root causes to track down.

 The Skip Handler